Same Russians who hacked DNC helped target, kill Ukrainian soldiers

-The Russian hackers who targeted the Democratic National Committee was also employed by Russia's military intelligence agency to pinpoint and kill Ukrainian soldiers in 2014, according to a report released Thursday by a cyber security firm.
+The Russian military intelligence agency that stole information from the Democratic National Committee this year also employed its hacking tools to pinpoint and kill Ukrainian soldiers in 2014, according to a report released Thursday by a cyber security firm.

 The company, Crowdstrike, was hired by the DNC to investigate the hack and issued a report publicly attributing it to Russian intelligence.
 One of Crowdstrike's senior executives is Shawn Henry, a former senior FBI official who consults for NBC News.
 The firm employs other veterans of the FBI and the National Security Agency, the government's digital spying arm.